 And the major benefit of integrating SEO and Pay-per-click is a large source of data.
-Both methods provides similar metrics such as click-through rates, bounce and exit rates, the time users spent on your website as well as your brands conversion rate.
+Both methods provide similar metrics such as click-through rates, bounce and exit rates, the time users spent on your website as well as your brand’s conversion rate.
 The data you collect can help you in decision-making processes.
 This becomes specially useful when you’re determining which keywords or phrases are generating more sales.

 As the competition on Google’s SERP continued to change, earning money with pay per click becomes more difficult.
 Integrating both strategies in a seamless manner can lead to better fortune.